-- This is monitored according to the level of cashflows required by the Scheme over a specified period. - It is managed by holding an appropriate amount of readily realisable investments.
-The majority of the Scheme's assets are invested in quoted markets and are as readily realisable as the Trustees feel appropriate given the cashflow position of the Scheme and the expected development of the Scheme's liabilities, both of which are monitored by the Trustees.
+- This is the risk of a shortfall of liquid assets relative to the Scheme's immediate cashflow liabilities.
+This is monitored according to the level of cashflows required by the Section over a specified period. - It is managed by holding an appropriate amount of readily realisable investments.
+The majority of the Section's assets are invested in quoted markets and are as readily realisable as the Trustees feel appropriate given the cashflow position of the Section and the expected development of the Section's liabilities, both of which are monitored by the Trustees.